12 Healthiest Berries to Eat and Their Benefits - Dr. Axe

 Homemade smoothies can be made with fruits, leafy greens, nuts and powders to boost energy, supply nutrients and support your immune system.
 Some recipe with berries are:

 Drinks made with the healthiest berries are a refreshing (or cozy) way to consume powerful antioxidants and micronutrients.
-Some healthy teas and drinks recipes include:
+Some healthy drinks recipes include:

 Syrups